Mudlet/Mudlet/src/mudlet-lua/README.md

-This project contains all Mudlet lua code (lua folder).
+This is the source of truth for Mudlet lua code ([mudlet-lua](https://github.com/Mudlet/Mudlet/tree/development/src/mudlet-lua) folder).

 Project structure:
 ------------------